What is growth capital? (And why your company might need it)

 Growth financing with debt

-Besides the traditional route with VCs, debt can also for the first time play a major role at this stage.
 Especially companies with stable revenues are able to incorporate debt into their capital stack.
-By entering the world of debt financing, startups have a variety of alternative financing options at their disposal – and this is much needed.
+By entering the world of debt funding, startups have a variety of alternative financing options at their disposal, and this is much needed.

-Because especially for startups in the growth phase, there is a lack of capital in Europe.
-According to a recent study by the German Private Equity and Venture Capital Association, American companies raised an average of €13.7 million in venture capital during the growth phase, while European companies received only around €5.8 million.
-Although VC financing constitutes the majority of startup financing, young companies still need to explore alternatives.
+According to a recent study by the German Private Equity and Venture Capital Association, American companies raised an average of €13.7m in venture capital during the growth phase, while European companies received only around €5.8m.

 Growth capital for established companies